Tygs/0bin/README.rst

     pip install zerobin
     zerobin

-0bin runs on Python 2.7 and Python 3.4.
+0bin runs on Python 3.7.

 How it works
 =============